 The 40-item scale titled COMPIN (Mitrović, 1998) was developed to encompass indicators of an inferiority complex, including a persistent feeling of low worth, passivity, a tendency to withdraw, discouragement, and a belief in innate unluckiness.
 The COMPIN scale was found to have a robust unidimensional structure and good psychometric properties (Mitrović, 1998), and to correlate positively with neuroticism and negatively with extraversion (Čekrlija et al., 2018).
 The 38-item scale titled SUCOMP (Mitrović, 1998) was designed as a measure of the superiority complex, referring to the overemphasis of one's own worth.
-It includes an exaggerated feeling of superiority over others, high self-worth ratings, boastfulness, and a self-image of superiority over others, high self-worth ratings, boastfulness, and a self-image of superiority over others of the superiority complex.
+It includes an exaggerated feeling of superiority over others, high self-worth ratings, boastfulness, and a self-image of supremacy as indicators of the superiority complex.
 Research has shown that SUCOMP has demonstrated sound scale properties (Čekrlija et al., 2017; Ignjatović et al., 1995), and that score on the scale correlates positively with Eysenck's psychoticism scale scores and negatively with Eysenck's neuroticism scale scores (Ruk & Momčilov, 1996).
-Additionally, the SUCOMP score correlated positively with Zuckerman's neuroticism scale (Čekrlija et al., 2018).
+Additionally, the SUCOMP score correlated positively with Zuckerman's scales of sensation seeking and activity, and negatively with Zuckerman's neuroticism scale (Čekrlija et al., 2018).